Prime541/webmon/README.md

 #      period: 10
 ```

-After you **edit** it with your settings, you can monitor websites by listing them in the config file and/or in the command line.
+After you have **edited** your settings, you can monitor some websites by listing them in the config file and/or in the command line.

-- in config.yaml:
+- in the config.yaml:

 ```yaml
 websites: